biggsbenjamin/ATHEENA/buffer/README.md

 ## Buffer Generation

 The current buffer generation is simplified by the `./gen_buff.sh` script.
+1. Specify the buffer size requirements based on the reported combined usage from the optimiser.
+> **Note**: Specify `95` for the largest buffer for batch size 1024.

-Activate the ATHEENA optimiser environment and run the script to generate a buffer using the example configurations based on the resource point.
+2. Activate the ATHEENA optimiser environment and run the script to generate a buffer using the example configurations based on the resource point.

 Be sure to run this *before* HLS backend is run.